gwax/www-gwax/posts/2006/04/silly-nintendo.rst

 for the practice of name changing (that's a whole other discussion in and of itself); I expect that I won't dislike "Wii" as much when I get used to it.
 That said, "Wii" is a terrible name for the US market;
-"Xbox" and "Playstation" aren't great either but at least they can be pronounced without ambiguity and have some recognizable traits.
+"Xbox" and "PlayStation" aren't great either but at least they can be pronounced without ambiguity and have some recognizable traits.
 In Nintendo's defense, I think they've got "Revolution" planted firmly in a lot of heads so people are going to buy it regardless of the name and